yukihayashi0853/MarkDownTest/doc_ExM_Studio_User_Manual_v0.1.md

 | EPFL | ÉCOLE POLYTECHNIQUE FÉDÉRALE DE LAUSANNE |

 # **Introduction**
-<br> </br>
-This User&#39;s Manual is designed to provide documentation for people who will use ExM Studio.
+This User's Manual is designed to provide documentation for people who will use ExM Studio.
 This manual describes ExM Studio functions and their usage.
-Installation Instructions are covered in another manual of &#39;ExM Studio Installation Manual&#39;.
+Installation Instructions are covered in another manual of 'ExM Studio Installation Manual'.
-<br> </br>
 # **What is ExM Studio?**
-<br> </br>
 Expansion Microscopy (ExM) Studio is a software package for Expansion Microscopy.
 Expansion Microscopy is a method for improving the resolution of light microscopy by physically expanding biological samples.
 Images of enlarged samples are captured many times to cover the entire specimen with a small FoV of the microscope.
 ExM Studio processes a lot of huge image data fast and effectively.

 ExM Studio has two modules: deconvolution and stitching.
 Firstly, deconvolution is a mathematical operation for removing the out-of-focus information which is introduced by optical microscopy.
 With deconvolution, the microscopic image gets clearer.
 ExM Studio provides ExM deconvolution which is our GPU-accelerated deconvolution and optimized for NVIDIA GPU.
 Secondly, stitching is the process of combining multiple tiled images.
 Stitching takes a long time and requires lots of memory because it processes many images at the same time.
 For stitching a large number of images, currently, we introduce TeraStitcher, which is one of the promising software which has partial GPU acceleration.

 ExM Studio uses the following directory structure.

-This chapter describes each module functions, usage, and example in ExM Studio, supposing that ExM Studio package is located at application directory, &#39;AppDir&#39;.
+This chapter describes each module functions, usage, and example in ExM Studio, supposing that ExM Studio package is located at application directory, 'AppDir'.

 ```
 ExM-Studio/